pypy/pypy/rpython/doc/jit/vectorization.rst

 Guard Strengthening
 -------------------

-Unrolled guards are strengthend on a arithmetical level (See GuardStrengthenOpt).
+Unrolled guards are strengthend on an arithmetical level (See GuardStrengthenOpt).
 The resulting vector trace will only have one guard that checks the index.

 Calculations on the index variable that are redundant (because of the merged